flopp999/NIBEUplink-Domoticz/README.md

 When you clicked it , in the address bar change yyyyyy to your Identifier
 Then it will ask you to login and accept.
 When this is done the address bar will look something like below
-"h<span>ttps://a<span>pi.nib<span>euplink.com/?code=ndfhj3u38ufhswhnerj......qa5zEyN_RmBgkTCc&state=x"
+"h<span>ttps://a<span>pi.nib<span>euplink.com/?code=ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc&state=x"
-copy everything between "...code=" and "&state...", it is a very long code
+Copy everything between "...code=" and "&state...", it is a very long code
+Above example have access code "ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc"